Cumberland Building Society Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-This system optimises the way you can prove to lender panels that you are, and can remain fully compliant with their instructions, with automatic updates on Cumberland Building Society’s changes.
-Even though utilising the tool is not a prerequisite for Cumberland Building Society , demonstrating you can stay up to date with Cumberland Building Society’s Handbook requirements is a helpful support to your application to their lender panel and, more importantly, protect your firm’s panel status.
+This system assists the way you can prove to lender panels that you are, and can remain fully compliant with their instructions, with alerts on Cumberland Building Society’s changes.
+While utilising the tool is not a condition for being on the Cumberland Building Society panel, demonstrating you can remain up to date with Cumberland Building Society’s Handbook requirements is an excellent support to your panel application and, just as importantly, protect your panel standing.

-The software generates real-time alerts, automatically produces SRA and CQS reports, and will increase your firm's efficiency.
-It is also simply to use, cost-effective and, for some firms, results in a PII saving.
+COMPLETIONmonitor generates real-time alerts, automatically produces SRA and CQS reports, and will improve your firm's efficiency.
+In addition it is user friendly, cost-effective and, for some firms, leads to reduced PII premiums.

 Find a Law Firm approved by Cumberland Building Society

-Mortgage companies often vary their requirements.
+Mortgage companies often change their requirements.
 The BSA instructions from Cumberland Building Society are not guidelines, they are instructions from a client.
-As with many clients, instructions can change - and they do change, over time:
+As with many clients, instructions can change - and they do change, frequently:

 A Timeline of Policy Changes